Trent Ashby: Political career

 Ashby is a former president and member of the nonpartisan Lufkin Independent School District Board of Trustees; his tenure on the school board started in 2007 and ended in 2012.
 He served as president of the board in his final 2 years.

 In 2012, Ashby entered the Republican primary to represent District 57 of the Texas House of Representatives, he was challenging incumbent representative Marva Beck.
 Ultimately, Ashby won the primary with 58.1% of the votes and was unopposed in the general election.
 He was sworn in to represent District 57 on January 8, 2013.
-He has been subsequently reelected, by large margins or was unopposed, in 2014, 2016, 2018, and 2020.
+He was reelected, by large margins or was unopposed, in 2014, 2016, 2018, and 2020.
 In 2022, after redistricting, the district was numbered as District 9; Ashby ran to represent the newly-numbered District and was again successful.

 In October 2020, Ashby filed for candidacy to be speaker of Texas House of Representatives.
 Ashby and Dade Phelan (R—Beaumont) were considered the primary contenders before Ashby backed out of the race, endorsing Geanie Morrison, after Phelan announced he had the votes to win the speakership.
 Ultimately, Phelan was elected the speaker.